chipsalliance/chisel/docs/src/cookbooks/cookbook.md

 import chisel3._
 import chisel3.util.circt.IsX

-class XSafeAssert extends Module {
+class AssertButAllowX extends Module {
   val in = IO(Input(UInt(8.W)))

   // Assert that in is never zero; also do not trigger assert in the presence of X.